hjhart/rspec-parts/README.md

 # Rspec::Parts

+### Speed up your builds, fully utilize your Travis Pro capacity!

-When using Travis Pro we had five available executors, of which only two were being used, one by jasmine and one by rspec.
+When using Travis Pro we had five available executors, of which only two were being used, one by [Jasmine][jasmine] and one by [Rspec][rspec].
-This allows you to split your spec suite into multiple *parts*.
-We wanted to split our rspec suite into four parts and run each of them in one individual build.
+This allows you to split your spec suite into multiple, but equal **parts**.
+We wanted to split our rspec suite into four parts to fully utilize our remaining executors.

-This allowed us to go from running one in 70 minutes to running four in 15 minutes each.
+This sped up our Travis Pro builds from running one travis process in **70 minutes** to running four processes in **15 minutes** each.

 ## Installation